thuannguy/thuannguy.github.io/_posts/2017-09-10-how-to-start-a-blog.md

 ---
 # Why does every developer need to have a blog

-Because this post is about the HOW, you can simply head to https://www.hanselman.com/blog/YourWordsAreWasted.aspx for reasons about why you should have a blog.
+Because this post is about the HOW, you can simply head to [Scott Hanselman](https://www.hanselman.com/blog/YourWordsAreWasted.aspx) for reasons about why you should have a blog.

 After knowing why you may want to have a blog, it's time to discuss about where to host a blog and what and when to write blog posts.